-During that war there started to appear what became known as
+During the war there started to appear what became known

 "shrines" at public places in towns and villages across the

 spontaneous act by the population.
 Perhaps the nearest